 - Houston Furniture Bank – If you’re in need of basic and essential furniture, Houston Furniture Bank can help provide you with gently used furniture following a referral through a caseworker in one of their partner agencies.
 Click here for more information.

-- Kids’ Meals – For eligible families, Kids’ Meals will deliver free, healthy meals on weekdays to the homes of children under the age of 6, as well as one to three family grocery bags a week.
+- Kids’ Meals – For eligible families, Kids’ Meals will deliver free, healthy meals on weekdays to the homes of children under the age of 6, as well as one to three family grocery bags per week.
 In addition, families can be connected to a support network of organizations that can help stabilize emergency crisis situations.
 Click here for more information and to determine eligibility for the program.

 - My Brother’s Keeper Outreach Center – This nonprofit organization seeks to provide effectual assistance for individuals and families in crisis through food pantry services, financial assistance programs, and job-related computer resources.
 Click here for more information.